-- 4.1.1.Line managers and employees will regularly discuss individual training needs to ensure that employees have the necessary skills to adapt to ever-changing job demands.
+- Training and communications - Line managers and employees will regularly discuss individual training needs to ensure that employees have the necessary skills to adapt to ever-changing job demands.
 An examination of training needs will be particularly important prior to, and during, periods of organisational change.
 All employees are expected to be aware of the importance of effective communication and to use the media most appropriate to the message, for example team meetings, one-to-one meetings, electronic communications, and organisation-wide methods.
-The organisation will ensure that structures exist to give employees regular feedback on their performance, and for them to raise concerns. - 4.1.2.
-The organisation will consider special communication media during periods of organisational change.
+The organisation will ensure that structures exist to give employees regular feedback on their performance, and for them to raise concerns. - The organisation will consider special communication media during periods of organisational change. - All staff have access to online training platforms including The Key, Welbee and Walkthrus

-4.2.
 Occupational health support

-4.2.1.Line managers can contact the organisation's occupational assistance programme for advice on managing issues regarding work-related stress and wellbeing.
+■ Line managers can contact the organisation's occupational assistance programme for advice on managing issues regarding work-related stress and wellbeing.
 The occupational health provider delivers a comprehensive service designed to help employees stay in work, or to return to work, after experiencing mental health problems.
-This includes preparing medical assessments of
+This includes preparing medical assessments of individuals' fitness for work following referrals from line

-- individuals' fitness for work following referrals from line managers and the HR department, liaising with GPs and working with individuals to help them to retain employment. - 4.2.2.Occupational health professionals can aid in developing rehabilitation plans for employees returning to work after absences related to mental ill health, and work with GPs and line managers on designing jobs and working environments to ensure that rehabilitation is successful. - 4.2.3.A referral to the occupational health team will be made if this is considered appropriate after an employee's initial discussion with their line manager.
+- managers and the HR department, liaising with GPs and working with individuals to help them to retain employment. - Occupational health professionals can aid in developing rehabilitation plans for employees returning to work after absences related to mental ill health, and work with GPs and line managers on designing jobs and working environments to ensure that rehabilitation is successful. - A referral to the occupational health team will be made if this is considered appropriate after an employee's initial discussion with their line manager.
 Discussions between employees and the occupational health professionals are confidential, although the occupational health team is likely to provide a report on the employee's fitness to work, and any recommended adaptations to the working environment, to the school.

-4.3.
 Employee Assistance Programme

-4.3.1.
-The provider of external employee assistance services will alert the organisation's management to clusters or "hotspots" of psychological risk in the organisation, drawing on anonymised data provided by calls to its 24-hour helpline and information from face-to-face counselling with employees.
+The provider of the external employee assistance services will alert the organisation's management to clusters or "hotspots" of psychological risk in the organisation, drawing on anonymised data provided by calls to its 24-hour helpline and information from face-to-face counselling with employees.